clearbank/fi-api-postman/README.md

 ## Create a Certificate
 A basic certificate can be created using OpenSSL.
 In test environments CSRs can be generated using Open Source solutions (such as OpenSSL) but production has stricter requirements.

 From the commandline navigate to a directory where you have read/write permissions.
 Running the following script will generate a `<name>.csr` and `<name>.Key` file that you wil need to access later.
-Once generated make sure you store these files somewhere safe.

 ```powershell
 openssl req -out .\<name>.csr -new -sha256 -newkey rsa:2048 -nodes -subj "/ST=localhost/L=localhost/CN=localhost/" -keyout .\<name>.key